konflux-ci/architecture/ADR/adr-0006-log-conventions.md

 ## Consequences

-* It should become easier to create queries that cross components in our logs.
+* By using structured logs that are only partially formatted as JSON, we should strike a balance between easy readability and support for centralized queries.
+It should be easy for a human to read pod logs of the controller directly since the first portion of each line contains a human readable string early on, while the JSON formatted suffix supports the creation of queries that span subsystems in centralized aggregated logs.
 * Individual teams should still be able to include key value pairs in their controller logs that are not mentioned in this doc, enabling debugging methods unique to that controller.